 In our ultimate guide to mudras we reveal everything you need to know about mudras, including over 60 different mudras.
 The Khechari mudra is one of the lesser known yogic mudras.

-The Mudra also goes by the name “Tongue Swallowing” because it requires the practitioner to turns their tongue upwards, inside their mouse, moving it into the nasal cavity.
-The reason for doing this is to access the sensitive organs in the roof of the mouth.
+The Mudra also goes by the name “Tongue Swallowing” because it requires the practitioner to turn their tongue upwards, inside their mouse, moving it into the nasal cavity.

-The Khechari mudra is a yoga mudra which is practiced by placing the tongue above the soft palate and up inside the cavity of the nose.
-The mudra has various names.
-It is also called the Khecari mudra, Kecharimudra, and in Sanskrit this translates to “Seal.”
+The Khechari mudra has various names.
+It is also called the Khecari mudra, Kecharimudra, which translates from Sanskrit to mean “Seal.”

 The importance of the khechari mudra is as a part of the spiritual awakening process leading to enlightenment.

-The Khechari mudra is described in the Pali canon.
-In the Pali canon the Buddha describes the Khechari mudra as the pressing of the tongue against the palate and it is said that this mudra helps to control hunger.
+In the Pali canon the Buddha describes the Khechari mudra as the pressing of the tongue against the palate.
+It is said that this mudra helps to control hunger.

-The Kecarividya, one of the hathayoga texts, states that the khechari mudra provides the practitioner with access to the amrita which is stored inside the head.
+In the Kecarividya, one of the hathayoga texts, it is stated that the khechari mudra provides access to the amrita which is stored inside the head.
 This helps to flow amarita into the body.